menu

 Occupations and Workforce

-Fife Lake is a blue-collar town, with 36.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fife Lake, you'll notice that it is more blue-collar than most other communities in America.
+36.16% of Fife Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fife Lake is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Fife Lake who work in office and administrative support (18.08%), sales jobs (13.56%), and healthcare suport services (6.21%).

 Also of interest is that Fife Lake has more people living here who work in computers and math than 95% of the places in the US.